 You want a structured learning approach with support and practice modules

-- Interactive learning (completing labs and challenges inside browser)
+- Interactive learning (completing labs and challenges inside the browser)

 - Video lectures by top industry experts